tidyverse/tidyups/009-rproj-toml.md

     dependency versions).

 Currently the following features are missing from the rig
+implementation:

+1.  rig does not install the local project itself, even if it is a package.
-implementation: 1. `path` sources in `[dependencies]` and other dependency groups.
-1. Custom repositories for the project.
+2.  `path` sources in `[dependencies]` and other dependency groups.
+3. Custom repositories for the project.
 Only PPM’s CRAN repository is supported currently.
-1. Per dependency repository pins are not supported.
+4. Per dependency repository pins are not supported.
+5. R projects (e.g. repositories with `rproj.toml`) are not supported as dependencies.

 ## Backwards compatibility

 `rproj.toml` is additive: a package or project without one continues to work exactly as it does today, driven by `DESCRIPTION` alone.
-Adding an `rproj.toml` to an existing package does not require removing `DESCRIPTION`. `rig` treats it as a build artifact and regenerates it from the manifest, but nothing outside of `rig`-driven builds is broken by having both files present.
+Adding an `rproj.toml` to an existing package does not require removing `DESCRIPTION`.
 There are no breaking changes proposed to `DESCRIPTION`’s own semantics, and no existing package or project is required to adopt `rproj.toml`.

 ## How to teach